 Stay at the Conference Hotel.
 There is usually a reduced rate.
 Events can start very early in the morning, so staying there gets to you to the good stuff faster.
 It’s also nice to be able to zip up to your room whenever you need a breather.

 Bring Comfortable Shoes.
 Cannot stress this enough.
-I thought my shoes were comfortable—I wear them every day, after all—but sometimes it’s Blister City.
+I thought my shoes were comfortable—I wear them every day, after all—but one time, they betrayed me, and it was blister city.
 So maybe this should be: bring two pairs of comfortable shoes in case your first pair doesn’t work out.

 Offer To Help.
 Conferences always need volunteers.
 In helping out, you will meet more people, so it’s good karma and fun at the same time.